Roll Forming Blog

 • Cable trays & wire raceways (non-current-carrying)

---Why roll forming?
-Huge volumes, tolerance control, complex profiles, and specialized materials like tin-plated copper
+Roll forming allows for huge volumes, tolerance control, complex profiles, and specialized materials like tin-plated copper, unlike other manufacturing methods.

 Warehouses go hand in hand with power distribution.
-Yet they still deserve a separate mention, because they are also filled (to the max) with old-school roll form shapes … angles and channels.
+Yet they still deserve a separate mention, because they’re filled (to the max) with old-school roll formed shapes like angles and channels.

-The Walmarts and Amazons of the world need these components for:
+The large corporations of the world need these angle and channel components for:

 • Shelving posts